What can an HRA reimburse?

 - COBRA premiums

-Health insurance premium payments typically reoccur monthly.
+Health insurance premium payments typically recur on a monthly basis.
 To account for this, employees can submit proof of their monthly premium amount once at the beginning of the plan year.
-If the amount, provider, and timing of their previously approved expense don’t change, employees can receive automatic monthly reimbursements for the premium.
+If the amount, provider, and timing of their previously approved medical expense don’t change, employees can receive automatic monthly reimbursements for the premium.
+They’ll just need to attest that they still have insurance coverage.

-Depending on your HRA type and plan design, you can reimburse health plan premiums only or out-of-pocket expenses in addition to premiums.
-According to our 2024 QSEHRA Report, individual health insurance premiums are the number one expense employees request for reimbursement.
+Depending on your HRA type and plan design, you can reimburse health plan premiums only or out-of-pocket medical expenses in addition to premiums.
+According to PeopleKeep’s 2025 QSEHRA Report, individual health insurance premiums are the most common expense employees submit, making up roughly 65% of QSEHRA reimbursement dollars in 2024.

 - Occupational therapy